 In this post I set out how you can snowball your way from $100k to $1MM within 3 years by flipping websites.

 This is in response to two excellent recent podcasts I mention below as well as people asking me in my Flipping Websites facebook group for a playbook:

-I want to preface this post by saying that I don’t personally acquire sites to flip.
-After building from scratch and selling a six-figure content site, I now partner with investors as well as helping them to purchase sites through website due diligence and finding the right website operator.
+I want to preface this post by saying that I don’t personally acquire revenue generating sites to flip like this; rather I adopt a micro acquisition approach where buy low cost (sub $2k) aged sites with traffic and rankings and build out on those to flip.
+This is the approach I discuss over at Flipping Websites as well as helping other investors to acquire websites sites through website due diligence and matching with the right website operator.

 The Tropical MBA podcast a few weeks ago on the “40% Rule” by Jase Rodley discussed how you can generate 10x higher returns through website investing than you can from having your capital in index funds where you draw down 4% a year.

 If you buy a website at a monthly profit multiple of 30x then it will return your investment in 2.5 years which is the same as yielding 40% a year.

 Therefore if you have the skillset to operate and maintain a website (just maintain, rather than grow) then you can effectively retire with 1/10th the amount of capital.

 $1MM will generate $40k a year from index funds or $400k a year from investing in websites.